Chalk spray paint gets a lot of credit when it comes to DIY projects (and rightly so!) — but how about fabric spray paint?

 If you love everything about bright colors and psychedelia-inspired garments, the S.E.I Classic Tie-Dye Kit is the perfect pack to add some grooviness to your wardrobe.

 As one of the most affordable suggestions on our list, this set includes eight colors of ready-to-spray, non-toxic paint for up to 20 shirt tie-dye projects!
-I really love this brand because products are so easy to use, fun, affordable, and varied.
+I really love this brand because its products are fun, easy to use, affordable, and varied.

 Besides tie-dying shirts, this is a suitable set for stenciling, offering long-lasting colors that will withstand lots of washes before they begin to wear out.
 Remember: spray on a dry surface when stenciling vs. wetting your shirt if you are color blending.

 This fabric dye paint also allows you to heat-set the dye with an iron or in the dryer (30 minutes) according to your convenience.
 Do know, however, that these spray paints are primarily for t-shirt painting.
 So, if you’re considering working with other textiles, I advise looking into other options on our list.

 Another tie-dye paint set we recommend is the Marabu Fashion Spray Tie Dye Kit.
 Although it offers fewer color options, it’s a great quality product and is sold on Blick for under $20!

 Best for Shibori tie-dye: Marabu Fashion Spray Shibori Kit